The Warrior Way

 - Teaching our athletes to strive to be their best and do the most with what God has given

-We desire that when Warrior student athletes compete in the classroom, at practice, or in the game that they sense God’s present and run to win.
+We desire that when Warrior student athletes compete in the classroom, at practice, or in the game that they sense God’s presence and run to win.

 We need the support and cooperation of each parent to achieve our goals.
 We ask that parents contribute to their student’s success and growth by:

-- Praying regularly for your student, his/her coach and team.
+- Praying regularly for your student and his/her coach and team.
 The Bible reminds us that “we have not because we ask not.”

 - Pray specifically for the Lord to be at work in your student’s life as well as those of his/her teammates.